 About

-The Nonprofit Repositioning Fund (the “Fund”) encourages and supports formal sustained collaborations between and among nonprofit organizations in the Greater Philadelphia Five County Region.
-These collaborations can range from voluntary back-office consolidations to programmatic joint ventures, to mergers and acquisitions.
-The Fund seeks to have a catalytic impact on the capacity, effectiveness, and financial health of the Greater Philadelphia nonprofit sector.
+The Nonprofit Repositioning Fund (”NRF”) encourages and supports formal sustained collaborations between and among nonprofit organizations.
+It also assists individual nonprofits as they navigate restructuring and planful wind-down and dissolution processes.
+Through this work, NRF seeks to have a catalytic impact on the capacity, effectiveness, and financial health of the Greater Philadelphia Five County nonprofit sector.

-The Fund makes three types of awards:
+The Fund makes three types of collaboration grants:

-Seed awards of up to $2,500, for organizations to assess readiness or begin the process of alignment
+Seed awards of up to $5,000, for organizations to assess readiness or begin the process of alignment

 Exploratory grants